LogtalkDotOrg/logtalk3/tools/help/NOTES.md

 	| ?- help::man(logtalk_tester).

-When you finish consult the documentation and quit the `info` process, you will be back to the top-level prompt (if you find that the top-level have scrolled from its last position, try to set your terminal terminfo to `xterm-256colour`).
+When you finish consulting the documentation and quit the `info` process, you will be back to the top-level prompt (if you find that the top-level have scrolled from its last position, try to set your terminal terminfo to `xterm-256colour`).